-But the flip side of increasing the bidding partners may result in low-quality user experience and increased site latency.
-It could be worse for the user experience when multiple partners are integrated which create more work, resource, and additional latency.
+But the flip side of increasing the bidding partners are lousy user experience and increased site latency.
+It could be worse for the user experience when multiple partners are integrated which create more requests, resource rendering, and additional latency.

-The publisher will have to make the right balance between the good user experience versus increasing revenue.
+Publishers will have to find the right balance between the good user experience and ad revenue.
 So, to make the optimum balance, it’s recommended to work with minimum 4 and maximum 8 bidding partners.

 2. Discovering the ideal accomplice